LSWR F13 class: Livery and numbering

 Under the LSWR, the F13s were outshopped in the LSWR Passenger Sage Green livery with purple-brown edging, creating panels of green.
 This was further lined in white and black with 'LSWR' in gilt on the tender tank sides.

 When transferred to Southern Railway ownership after 1923, the locomotives were outshopped in Richard Maunsell's darker version of the LSWR livery.
 The LSWR standard gilt lettering was changed to yellow with 'Southern' on the water tank sides.
 The locomotives also featured black and white lining.

 Operational details

 The F13 design had originally been intended to operate expresses between Salisbury and Exeter, but were unsuccessful resulting in their operation lasting only a year.
 The class saw more success when rostered to operate on the less arduous stretch of track between Salisbury and Southampton, hauling coal trains between these two destinations, a far cry from their intended role.

 One, number 333 was fitted with an Eastleigh superheater in 1920, but the class was deemed a failure and withdrawn in 1924, although the 334 had been laid aside since the end of 1921.
 All were rebuilt by Richard Maunsell into H15 class 4-6-0s.

-As a result, no examples survived into preservation.